learning1234embed/Neuro.ZERO/README.md

 ## 1) Extended Inference (Step by Step Guide with MNIST)
 The following shows an example of generating extended inference with [MNIST](http://yann.lecun.com/exdb/mnist/) dataset.

-1. Create a baseline network to be extended (accelerated) with TensorFlow.
+Step 1.
+Create a baseline network to be extended (accelerated) with TensorFlow.
 ```sh
 $ python NeuroZERO.py --mode=b --layers=28*28*1,3*3*1*2,3*3*2*4,3*3*4*8,64,128,10
 [] Create a new NeuroZERO